 💜 More recipes you'll love

-If you love this recipe, check out these plant-based rice recipes!
+If you love this recipe for fried rice without egg, check out these other plant-based rice recipes!

 Love this recipe?